 Climate change may prove to be the most significant challenge to water supply reliability for Southern California.
 Although it remains uncertain as to how the climate is changing in California, the potential outcomes of a changing climate will affect both supplies and demands.
-Warmer temperatures in Southern California will affect water demands by increasing the water requirements for plant life and landscapes, and will also increase evaporation rates in storage reservoirs.
-Reduced precipitation will affect the natural recharge of groundwater and surface water resources.
-In the watersheds that supply the SWP and CRA, reduced precipitation or reduced snowpack combined with warmer temperatures will lead to the loss of the natural water management that the snowpack provides.
+The vast majority of Global Circulation Models show increasing air temperatures in Metropolitan's service area and in both Northern California and Colorado River watersheds.
+In these watersheds, the reduced snowpack that will result from warmer temperatures will lead to the loss of the natural water management that snowpack provides.
+Warmer temperatures in Southern California will affect water demands by increasing the water requirements for plant life and landscapes and will also increase evaporation rates in storage reservoirs.
+Reduced precipitation will also affect the natural recharge of groundwater and surface water resources.

 The past 10 years have given Southern California a glimpse of the challenges that climate change will pose.
-Local rainfall has been sharply below normal, and imported supply watersheds have already experienced the range of higher temperatures and reduced snowpack that is foreseen by climate change scientists.
-The record conditions of temperature and precipitation in the recent drought have a severe impact on water supply reliability for Southern California and the rest of the state, and have uncovered a new and changing condition.
+Local rainfall has been sharply below normal, and imported supply watersheds have already experienced the range of higher temperatures and reduced snowpack that is being foreseen by climate change scientists.
+The record conditions of temperature and precipitation in the recent drought have a severe impact on water supply reliability for Southern California and the rest of the state.
+It has also exposed that the State's water system, storage and conveyance facilities are inadequate with regard to managing the highly variable water supplies and conditions brought about by extreme changes in rain and snowpack.